The biggest change to Australian payroll in years

 - •Manage integration or file validation failures.

 Many payroll teams currently rely on manual intervention and post-payroll corrections.
-Under payday super, those approaches become increasingly risky and operationally expensive.
+Under Payday Super, those approaches become increasingly risky and operationally expensive.
 The focus must move to preventing errors earlier, detecting issues before payroll finalisation, accelerating super processing workflows, and reducing dependency on manual intervention.

 Nine actions to take now